Weijian-li/Food_Recommendation/README.md

 This repo contains my fun work on building a food recommendation system.
 It's currently an ongoing project.
 I'll keep updating it.

 ## How to use
 Currently, we have a preprocessing file for the ta-feng dataset.
-Since none of the previous work clearly mention the preprocessing steps, we reimplemented the steps to get the same User/Item distribution as they stated in their papers.
+We reimplemented the steps to get the same User/Item distribution as they stated in their papers.

 ## Ta-Feng dataset
 Ta-Feng is a grocery shopping dataset released by ACM RecSys, it covers products from food, office supplies to furniture.